Inspect Quantified Clusters

-Use quantification in Chat when you want NEXT to turn cluster estimates into concrete counts and then keep exploring the strongest themes.
+Use quantified clusters in Chat when you want to inspect generated cluster counts and keep exploring the strongest themes.

 Before You Start